shekhargulati/52-technologies-in-2016/02-sbt/README.md

 >
 ```

 Once you are inside the `sbt` shell, you can run various `sbt` tasks.
-To view all the tasks available you can use `help` task.
+To view all the tasks available you can use `help` task:

 ```bash
 > help